Master of Science in Nursing–Administration

-Applicants to the Master of Science in Nursing Administration program must:
+At the completion of the Master of Science in Nursing – Administration program, the graduate will:

 |IPC 501*||Health Promotion and Disease Prevention in a Diverse Society||3|